ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/text-search/highlight-query-results.js.markdown

 * The highlighted terms can enhance user experience when searching for documents with specific content.

 * This article shows highlighting search results when making a __dynamic-query__.
-  For highlighting search results when querying a __static-index__ see [highlight index query results](../../../../indexes/querying/highlighting).
+  For highlighting search results when querying a __static-index__ see [highlight index search results](../../../../indexes/querying/highlighting).

 ---